grnet/synnefo/docs/pithos.rst

 Block-based Storage for the Client
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Since an object is saved as a set of blocks in Pithos+, object operations are no longer required to refer to the whole object.
+Since an object is saved as a set of blocks in Pithos, object operations are no longer required to refer to the whole object.
 We can handle parts of objects as needed when uploading, downloading, or copying and moving data.

-In particular, a client, provided it has access permissions, can download data from Pithos+ by issuing a ``GET`` request on an object.
+In particular, a client, provided it has access permissions, can download data from Pithos by issuing a ``GET`` request on an object.
 If the request includes the ``hashmap`` parameter, then the request refers to a hashmap, that is, a set containing the object's block hashes.
 The reply is of the form::